-42. This article on transfer of technology is drafted to provide that the parties "shall collaborate towards" its objectives.
+- 40. This article on transfer of technology is drafted to provide that the parties "shall collaborate towards" its objectives.
 This includes facilitating and incentivizing manufacturers to provide relevant technology, and to make available non-exclusive licensing of government owned technology on mutually agreed terms, for the development and manufacturing of products.
-Parties "shall encourage" R&D institutes and manufacturers, in particular those receiving significant public financing, to waive or otherwise charge reasonable royalties for the use of their technology in developing countries to produce

-54 Article 13 of the draft Agreement calls for the establishment of the WHO Global Supply Chain and Logistics Network (WHO SCL Network) and a directive to the Conference of the Parties to undertake a number of planning operations, including assessing manufacturing capacity, creating databases of potential suppliers and mapping infrastructure.
+Parties "shall encourage" R&D institutes and manufacturers, in particular those receiving significant public financing, to waive or otherwise charge reasonable royalties for the use of their technology in developing countries to produce products during pandemics.
+Parties are encouraged to promote voluntary licensing and transfer of technology by private right holders.
+The mid-February 2024 draft recognizes that WTO members have the right to makes use of TRIPS Agreement flexibilities, and it provides that parties shall review and update their legislation in order to ensure effective implementation of those flexibilities. - 41.
+WHO created the C-TAP program as a mechanism for receiving voluntary contributions of technology during the COVID-19 pandemic.55 Most of the licenses to C-TAP came from government research institutions (Spanish and US), with only one license provided after the end of the pandemic emergency for a product ready vaccine.
+There is no obvious reason to expect that circumstances have operations, including assessing manufacturing capacity, creating databases of potential suppliers and mapping infrastructure.
 There is a reference to agreement on "sustaining it at all times".